 10. Visit Inch Beach

-Soak up some scarce Irish sunshine on this gorgeous 2.5 mile-long beach.
+Soak up some scarce Irish sunshine on this gorgeous 2.5-mile beach.
 It’s only 25 minutes east of Dingle, making it an ideal spot for a full day on the beach or even a morning walk.

 Inch Beach is a popular destination for swimming, surfing, kayaking, and windsurfing, so it can get a little busy during the summer season.
-During winter, you’re almost guaranteed to have the sandy expanses to yourself when looking for things to do on Dingle Peninsula.
+During winter in Ireland, you’re almost guaranteed to have the sandy expanses to yourself when looking for things to do on Dingle Peninsula.

 11. Discover the Fahan Beehive Huts